PelionIoT/mbl-docs/Docs/Porting/bsp-porting-guide.md

 ## <a name="section-3-2"></a> 3.2 Layers for `raspberrypi3-mbl`

-Once you've created an MBL workspace and intialized the environment, you can list the `bblayers*.conf` configured meta-layers using `bitbake-layers show-layers`.
+Once you've created an MBL workspace and initialized the environment, you can list the `bblayers*.conf` configured meta-layers using `bitbake-layers show-layers`.

 [Table 3.2.1](#Table-3-2-1) shows the command output for `MACHINE=raspberrypi3-mbl`: